 When I turned 49 I wanted to write a cookbook with my favorite recipes, along with the stories about the people who shared those recipes with me.
 As that half century mark approached (and there was no book) I switched gears and started this blog – 50 recipes to celebrate the 50 years of my life.
 That was three years ago.

 It turns out that with kids + a garden + a job + life in general I needed more time.
 The more I wrote the more I realized how much I loved the process of writing and telling food stories.
 So, despite being a bit over the 50, this blog continues.

 I’ve been paid to cook since I was 13, though I was spending time in the kitchen long before that.
 By the time I was 18 I knew I wanted to be a cook.
 In my mid 20s I switched over to food styling which is cooking for the eyes.
 I make food look pretty for photography, television, and videos.
 I’ve also taught cooking classes, catered, made a whole bunch of wedding cakes (including my own), hosted a kid’s cooking show before the Food Network existed, developed recipes, wrote articles for kid’s magazines, and tested recipes for several cookbooks.
 I’ve been lucky to spend much of my life around food.
 For me cooking is like breathing – you do it because your body can’t help but do it.

 Hope you enjoy this blog and happy cooking!
 If you like what you see you can receive email notifications by subscribing in the box above.
 I won’t ever use your address for anything other than sending you blog posts – promise.

-If you’re new to this blog you may want to check out some of these popular posts:
+If you’re new to here you may want to check out some of these popular posts: